chingu-voyages/soloproject-tier1-website-template/README.md

 ![Tier1 Website Template](./assets/Tier1_Website_Template.gif)

 ## Overview
-This project provides you with Great Practice Making MODERN LOOKING web apps by cloning the "Conquer" Website Template in HTML/CSS/JS WITHOUT Bootstrap, jQuery, or other libraries (like Materialize)!
+This project provides you with great practice making MODERN LOOKING web apps by cloning the "Conquer" Website Template in HTML/CSS/JS WITHOUT Bootstrap, jQuery, or other libraries (like Materialize)!